 Will witnessing requirements vary by state and a professional like an estate planning attorney can tell you the rules in your area so you can be sure to have a valid will.

 Notarizing a will is optional if it has been properly witnessed, but without notarization, the judge may call upon the witnesses to confirm their signatures and make sure the will is real.
 That’s why some people include a self-proving affidavit in their will and get it notarized.
-To do this you may need to bring your witnesses to the notary public and complete the witness all together, but states may allow you to notarize the will after it has been witnessed.
+To do this you may need to bring your witnesses to the notary public and sign it all together in front of the notary, but a few states may allow you to notarize the will after it has been witnessed.

 If you’re getting your will notarized, the notary public cannot act as a witness.